racket/racket/racket/src/cs/README.txt

    the Racket CS implementation).

    Unlike Chez Scheme boot files, the files generated in "schemified" are human-readable and -editable Scheme code.
-That possibilities provides a way out of bootstrapping black holes, even without BC.
+That provides a way out of bootstrapping black holes, even without BC.

 ========================================================================